Why are kids leaving the church after high school? What if the strategy to change this started in children’s ministry?

 Let the little children come to me, and do not hinder them, for the Kingdom of Heaven belongs to such as these.

-Whether you participate in the Child Discipleship Forum in person or online, you will have live access to every presentation, opportunities for dialogue and collaboration, and resources from each of the Founding Partners.
-For the premier price, register by May 13th!
+Whether you participate in the Child Discipleship Forum in person or online, you will have live access to every presentation, opportunities for dialogue and collaboration, and resources.
+For the summer price, register by August 26th!

 Teams Of Two+